jjjake/internetarchive/docs/source/metadata.rst

 Archive.org Identifiers
 -----------------------

 Each item at Internet Archive has an identifier.
 An identifier is composed of any unique combination of alphanumeric characters, underscore (``_``) and dash (``-``).
-While there are no official limits it is strongly suggested that identifiers be between 5 and 80 characters in length.
+The maximum length of an identifier is 101 characters, but it is strongly suggested that identifiers be between 5 and 80 characters in length.

 Identifiers must be unique across the entirety of Internet Archive, not simply unique within a single collection.